 In these uncertain times, it seems appropriate to separate this new phase of Max’s Art.
 We were on vacation in Baja California Sur, Mexico when COVID-19 spiked.
 I had brought Max to Laguna San Ignacio to see the Grey Whales for his 19th birthday.
-It was too dangerous to bring him home.
-We are currently sheltering in place in La Paz.
+We sheltered in place in La Paz, BCS for two months.

 Max painted this after a couple of weeks at the lagoon.
 We had been out whale watching multiple times.
 His excitement and connection with the whales was amazing.
 He painted this after his first close encounter of touching a Grey whale!￼

-This is Max’s third painting of the Grey whales in Laguna San Ignacio.
-He was feeling the incredible beauty and energy of the lagoon.￼
+This is Max’s third painting in the Laguna San Ignacio Series.
+He had so many incredible whale encounters over the past few weeks.
+We spent the day swimming and walking along the beach.
+You could tell Max was feeling the incredible beauty and energy of the Lagoon.

 Tecolote Beach is in La Paz, Baja California Sur.
-This is where Max and I are sheltering in place.
+This is where Max and I are sheltered in place during lockdown.
 We come here to swim and paint.
-There’s no one here so it is safe.
 It has a breathtaking view north to Espiritu Santo Island.
 Max painted this after swimming one day.

 This was Max’s second painting in the Frank Turner series.
-Amazing to me the colors he chose.
+It is amazing the colors he chose.
 He loved this song.
-It reflects his surviving COVID 19 on our beach.
+You could feel his energy flowing as he painted.
+It reflects his strength in surviving the loneliness of COVID 19 through swimming and painting on our beach.

 “I’ve got the 21st century survival blues